 Additional Care Options

-CHI Health Virtual Care is a free service available 24/7.
+CHI Health Virtual Care is available 24/7.
 Talk to a doctor about your symptoms and possible exposure or risk factors.
 CHI Health Virtual Care can guide people at risk for Coronavirus to the right level of care.
 See more about the process and virtual care app.

 When you need to see one of our participating CHI Health providers for a non-urgent, medical issue, you can now do so via the secure Zoom app, on your phone or computer.
 See how you can set up your virtual appointment.